-- A.2.7 If an employee is promoted from Signal Assistant, Assistant Electronic Communications Technician or Signal Repair Specialist to higher level bargaining unit classification, the employee's pay rate upon promotion shall be one hundred five percent (105%) of the employee's current base salary rate, provided the promotional amount is at least the minimum and does not exceed the maximum rate of the new classification.
-After initial placement in the higher position pay scale, the employee's next opportunity for a pay increase shall be 12 months after the upgrade. - A.2.7.1 Employees who are off step may be paid between steps until reaching the top step and may have their base pay rate increased by five percent (5%) at 12 month intervals up to the maximum rate of the classification; provided however, the intent of A.2.4 has been met.
-Journey level employees who are off step will not be moved beyond Step 5 until becoming standby qualified. - A.2.8 Certified Electrician Premium.
-An employee in the classification of Signal Electrician or above, while holding a valid certificate of competency for journey level electrician (EL01) issued by the Department of Labor and Industries and who in addition meets the minimum qualifications below, will be paid a premium based upon their current monthly base rate, paid semi-monthly, divided evenly between each pay check:
+- A.2.7 If an employee is promoted to a higher level paid bargaining unit classification, other than promotions governed by A.2.6, the employee's pay rate upon promotion shall be paid at the next higher pay step in the new pay range so long as it is a minimum of a 5% increase.
+If the employee moves to a position in a lower pay range, the employee shall be placed at the closest pay rate provided that the employee's pay must not exceed the top step of the pay range.
+This provision does not apply to employees promoting outside of the bargaining unit.
+After initial placement in the higher position pay scale, the employee's next opportunity for a pay increase shall be 12 months after the upgrade. - A.2.7.1 Employees who are off step may be paid between steps until reaching the top step and may have their base pay rate increased by five percent (5%) at 12-month intervals up to the maximum rate of the classification; provided however, the intent of A.2.4 has been met. - A.3 Premium Add-to-Pays - A.3.1 Certified Electrician Premium.
+An employee in the classification of Signal Electrician or above, while holding a valid certificate of competency for journey level electrician (EL01) issued by the Department of Labor and Industries and who in addition meets the minimum qualifications below, will be paid a premium based upon their current monthly base rate, paid semi-monthly, divided evenly between each paycheck:

 Classification EL01 Premium Rate

-Journey worker 7.5%
+Journey worker 10%

-Master/Crew Chief 2.5%
+Master/Crew Chief 4%